karlssberg/Motiv/README.md

     .Create();
 ```

-Propositions can be composed together using boolean operators, such as `&`, `|`, and `^`, and when evaluated will only
+They can be composed with other propositions using boolean operators, such as `&`, `|`, and `^`,
-surface the reasons (or custom metadata) from propositions that determined the final result.
+and when evaluated will give concise explanations about why the proposition is true or false.

 ```csharp
 // compose propositions